NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-R-Explore-Viz-Hierarchical-Data-Format-HDF5.md

 ![image]({{ site.baseurl }}/images/TempData.png)

-We can make our plot look a bit nicer by adding date values to the x axis.
+We can make our plot look nicer by adding date values to the x axis.
 However, in order to list dates o the X axis, we need to assign the date field a date format so that R knows how to read and organize the labels on the axis.

 	# Assign the date column a date format.
 	temp$date <- as.POSIXct(temp$date ,format = "%Y-%m-%d %H:%M:%S", tz = "EST")

     #load GGPLOT
 	library(ggplot2)
 	#Create plot
 	ordwayPlot <- qplot (date,mean,data=temp,geom="line", title="ordwayData",